 We firmly believe that everyone is entitled to an ambitious curriculum and our curriculum design is accessible for all, including children with SEND and disadvantaged backgrounds.

 Implementation describes the way in which we deliver our intent consistently each day.
 To do this we have carefully designed our knowledge rich curriculum.
 This is designed to enable learners to acquire relevant subject knowledge which underpins the application of skills.
-Skills are carefully and progressively mapped across each key stage and subject area.
+Skills are carefully and progressively mapped across each key stage and discrete subject area.

-Key knowledge is consolidated and secured into long- term memory by specific and regular retrieval opportunities, which are deliberately spaced and planned for.
+Key knowledge and vocabulary is consolidated and secured into long- term memory by specific and regular retrieval opportunities, which are deliberately spaced and planned for.
 This ensures that by the time children leave Coldfall they have learned, and are able to recall and apply the key information that we feel is important in order for them to be successful in the future.